hzwer/WritingAIPaper/README.md

 A good number of excellent papers often show strong results in experiments.
 This can make people think that good results are all that matters in a paper.
 But actually, experimental results are just proof of new discoveries.
 Small improvements in results don't always mean new knowledge.
 When you write a paper, think first about what new things readers can learn from your work—not just about showing off better results than others.

+In addition, as Kaiming He points out, researchers should focus on the future rather than solely on past "state-of-the-art."
+By applying Occam's Razor—seeking simple yet effective solutions—and validating research in real scenarios while forecasting experimental outcomes and future needs, researchers can reduce "overfitting" in their studies.
+Rather than meticulously refining experimental designs and metrics solely for immediate validation, it's more valuable to consider the long-term correctness and relevance of the work during the paper-writing process.
+The enduring, correct discoveries sustain their influence over time.
+By stripping away convoluted techniques used merely for paper publication and identifying straightforward, effective solutions, researchers increase the likelihood of their work generalizing to future scenarios.

 ### Construct the Framework
 ***Take-away: Abstract - Introduction - Main body, which are gradually unfolded.
 Each part is self-complete.***